dvnielrys/dvnielrys/README.md

 real problems.
 I still learning about it.

-Here, you'll find some projects of my projects.
+Here, you'll find some of my projects.

 <!---
 dvnielrys/dvnielrys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.